Preserving Groundwater Resources in Armenia on World Water Day and Beyond

 Groundwater shortages have serious implications for the country’s agricultural sector, the socio-economic well being of the region, and the safety and security of the Metsamor nuclear power plant using the artesian water for its cooling system.
 More than 30 communities of Ararat and Armavir provinces currently face problems with drinking or irrigation water supply.

 During the World Water Day event, ASPIRED presented a three-dimensional model of the Ararat Valley’s groundwater basin and the computer-based Decision Support System (DSS).
 The 3D model of the Ararat Basin demonstrates the hydrogeologic structure and the water bearing potential of the basin.
 The DSS enables assessment of water availability in natural conditions and analysis of both human and climate change impacts on the water resources.

 The event also highlighted the human and environmental impact of ASPIRED’s activities, which will improve the lives of 23,000 people and help preserve 9.2 million cubic meters of precious groundwater in the Ararat Valley.
 Besides the DSS, other ASPIRED water-saving projects include:

-- Introducing the concept of secondary use of fish-farm water for irrigation needs in Hayanist and Sayat-Nova communities, returning 100 hectares of abandoned community farmlands back to cultivation and creating income-generating opportunities for 183 households.
+- Combining public-private partnerships with an innovative way to reuse fishery outlet water for irrigation needs in Hayanist and Sayat-Nova communities, returning 100 hectares of abandoned community farmlands back to cultivation and creating income-generating opportunities for 183 households.